mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 Consider the _dimensions_ of units, such as length, or speed.
 All of the above requirements apply to dimensions, too --- but in this case, we already have a very good representation.
-We start by singling out a set of dimensions to act as "base" dimensions: for example, the SI uses length, mass, time, electric current, temperature, amount of substance, and luminous intensity.
+We start by singling out a set of dimensions to act as "base" dimensions: for example, the SI uses _length_, _mass_, _time_, _electric current_, _temperature_, _amount of substance_, and _luminous intensity_.
 Other dimensions are formed by taking products and rational powers of these.
 Our choice of base dimensions must satisfy two properties: _spanning_ (i.e., every dimension can be expressed as _some_ product-of-powers of base dimensions), and _independence_ (i.e., _no_ dimension can be expressed by _multiple_ products-of-powers of base dimensions).